 of problems solved with an acceptable proof/model output.

-The EPR and SLD divisions are ranked according to the number of
+The EPR division is ranked according to the number of

 problems solved, but not necessarily accompanied by a proof or model